Paulinebonnet111/bonnet23_gmd_automatic_tuning_atm_paper/Paper_clean_code/A-Generate_a_LHC_Sampling/README.md

 ## Specific choices in this notebook:

-Here we show an example for the PPE_1 of the paper Bonnet, Pastori, 2024 and for a size 3 ensemble, to save memory for the new user while running the scripts for testing them.
+Here we show an example for the PPE_1 of the paper Bonnet, Pastori, 2024.
+We choose an ensemble size of only 3, in order to save memory for the new user while running the scripts for testing them.